How Long Does a Wire Transfer Take After Closing on a Home?

 Wire transfers are common in real estate for three primary reasons:

-• Convenience: transfers can be initiated online or over the phone.
+• Convenience: Transfers can be initiated online or over the phone.

-• Security: electronic wire transfers don’t involve physical checks or cash, which makes them more secure (though instances of fraud and user error do happen, albeit rarely).
+• Security: Electronic wire transfers don’t involve physical checks or cash, which makes them more secure (though instances of fraud and user error do happen, albeit rarely).

 A great realtor will typically guide this process so your wire transfer for closing doesn't stall the selling process.
+Compare top agents in your area.

 How long do wire transfers take?